viviRbi/vyNote/Javascript-notes.md

 	- JSON keys must be quoted while Js key doesn't need to

 ### What are some ways you can use functions in JS?
-- Invoke an anonymous function right after declared using ()
+- Invoke an anonymous function right after written using ()
 - Use as a variable value
 - Use as a callback function